 - Infectious disease conference.
 Weekly one-hour presentation given by consultants or fellows.

-- Laboratory management seminars.
+- Laboratory Leadership and Management course.
 Series of sessions given by consultants from the Department of Laboratory Medicine and Pathology.

-- Research seminar.
+- Test development conference.
 Monthly one-hour meeting for brief updates about special projects carried out by fellows and others in the division.

 - Core curriculum.
 Intensive core curriculum didactic course in all areas of diagnostic microbiology.

-Research is an important component of the Clinical Microbiology Fellowship.
-You complete a research project in which you develop or evaluate new tests, assess existing tests, evaluate new or existing antimicrobial agents in vitro, or analyze the clinical importance of laboratory procedures and results.
+Research is an important component of the Clinical Microbiology, M.D.
+(ACGME) or Ph.D.
+(CPEP) Postgraduate Fellowship.
+You will complete a research project in which you will develop or evaluate new tests, assess existing tests, evaluate new or existing antimicrobial agents, and/or analyze the clinical value of specific laboratory tests.

-You are responsible for taking call on a daily rotational basis during the Clinical Microbiology Fellowship.
+You will be responsible for taking call on a weekly (i.e., 24/7 calls for seven days) rotational basis.
 This includes:

 - Assisting in the resolution of laboratory problems